reachamolt/reward-program/README.md

 * Create some Restful APIs to get customer&#39;s reward points.
 By customized input like user id or user name.
 * Use common sense to make assumptions.
+[Shows last 3 months of data]
 * Consider the API security and confidentiality of user data.
 * Make up a data set to best demonstrate your solution.
 * The solution should demonstrate the design of API, business logic and data